 There is no foreign language requirement.
 Applications are considered on an individual basis after the School of Nursing receives all admission materials.
 The preferred start date is the summer semester.
-Applicants should plan to complete all admission materials on or before February 15 for summer admission, June 1 for fall admission, and November 1 for spring admission.
+Applicants should plan to complete all admission materials on or before April 1 for summer admission, June 1 for fall admission, and November 1 for spring admission.
 These deadlines are for priority consideration for available financial assistance.

-A grade of "B" or higher is required in all practicum courses.
+The minimum passing grade for all graduate nursing courses is a "B".
+Each student in the Graduate Program in Nursing must achieve a grade of "B" or better in ALL courses, clinical and/or didactic, in order to advance in the program.
 Students may repeat a course one time.
 Graduate students must maintain a "B" (3.0) overall grade point average (GPA).
-Any students whose overall GPA falls below a "B" average during any semester will be placed on probation for the next nine (9) semester hours of coursework.
+Any students whose overall GPA falls below a "B" average during any semester will be placed on probation for the next nine (9) semester hours of course work.
 (Please refer to sections on Grading System and Probation).